Plainfield Country Club - Golf Digest

-There are a number of lofty architectural names attached to Plainfield, but one name not often mentioned is that of club pro Marty O'Loughlin, who combined a par-4 and par-3 in 1930 to create the present, terrific par-5 12th and also carved holes 13, 14 and 15 from an adjoining forest, a three-hole stretch is still called "The Tunnel," despite the fact that many trees on its interior, as well as elsewhere on the property, have been cut down.
-Plainfield has hosted two PGA Tour events since 2010 and will host another, the Northern Trust Open, part of the FedEx Playoff Series, in 2020.
+There are a number of lofty architectural names attached to Plainfield, but one name not often mentioned is that of Marty O’Loughlin.
+The club pro combined a par 4 and par 3 in 1930 to create the present, terrific par-5 12th and also carved holes 13, 14 and 15 from an adjoining forest, a three-hole stretch that is still called “The Tunnel” despite the fact that many trees on its interior, as well as elsewhere on the property, have been cut down and replaced in most areas by stretches of tall native grasses.
+In the 1950s superintendent Red Wender added ponds to 10 and 18.
+Nine years ago consulting architect Gil Hanse removed them as being contrary to Ross’ original intent.

 Panelist comments: